Director, Dodd Impact

 Assistant Professor, Education & Human Rights

-Glenn Mitoma is an Assistant Professor of Human Rights and Education, jointly appointed with the Human Rights Institute and the Neag School of Education Department of Curriculum and Instruction.
-Glenn is the director of Dodd Impact, and has focused on increasing the Dodd Center’s impact on the realization of human rights in Connecticut and beyond.
+Glenn Mitoma is an assistant professor of human rights and education, jointly appointed with the Human Rights Institute and the Neag School of Education’s Department of Curriculum and Instruction.
+Glenn is the director of Dodd Impact and has focused on increasing its impact on the realization of human rights in Connecticut and beyond.

 In addition to publishing articles in Human Rights Quarterly, Biography: An Interdisciplinary Quarterly, and History, Glenn has recently co-edited a special issue of the Journal of Human Rights on humanitarianism and responsibility.
 His first book Human Rights and the Negotiation of American Power was published in 2013 as part of the University of Pennsylvania Press series Pennsylvania Studies in Human Rights.
 This work examines the link between the coincident mid-twentieth century ascendancies of the U.S. as the preeminent global power and human rights as the most compelling global ethic.
 His current projects include a biography of the Lebanese philosopher and diplomat—and prominent UN Universal Declaration of Human Rights author—Charles H. Malik, and an edited documentary history of human rights in the twentieth century.
 Glenn is also the book review editor of the Journal of Human Rights, on the national steering committee for Human Rights Educators USA, and a founding member of the Connecticut Human Rights Partnership.